 If you’ve had your eye on solar energy here in California at all in the last decade, you may have heard about the California Solar Incentive program, or the CSI.
 This program was designed to incentivize the installation of 2,000 megawatts of solar photovoltaic (PV) systems for homes and businesses by offering big savings on the expected and actual performance of solar PV systems throughout the state.

-The good news is that it worked — really well.
+The good news is that it worked—really well.
 The bad news is that it worked so well that the California Solar Incentive has now been exhausted and is no longer available.
-But that doesn’t mean you can’t still take advantage of government offered savings and incentives here in California with the local guys and gals at Greiner — as long as you hurry!
-The remaining offered solar incentives here in California are going the way of California Solar Incentive — away!
+But that doesn’t mean you can’t still take advantage of California solar rebates, tax credits, and other solar incentives with the local guys and gals at Greiner—as long as you hurry!
+The biggest California solar tax credit is going the way of California Solar Incentive: away!

 Back in 2006, the Federal Government put the Federal Investment Tax Credit (also known as the ITC) into effect.
-The ITC offers to reduce the cost of any residential or commercial solar installation by 30%, by allowing for a deduction totaling 30% of the cost of installation from the owner’s federal taxes.
+The ITC, which is both a commercial and residential solar energy tax credit, offers to reduce the cost of any installation by 26%, by allowing for a deduction totaling 26% of the cost of installation from the owner’s federal taxes.

-The basic math is for every $10,000 you spend on your solar installation, you can deduct $3,000 from what you owe the Federal government come tax season.
-This is an unlimited incentive, so if you spent $25,000 installing a custom solar PV system, you could deduct $7,500 from your taxes and so on.
-The Federal ITC also allows one year of rollover on that deduction, so if your federal taxes add up to less than that 30% deduction, you can save the remainder for use the next year.
+The basic math is for every dollar you spend on solar installation, you can deduct 26 cents from what you owe the Federal government, come tax season.
+So, for example, every $10,000 you spend on your solar installation, you can deduct $2,600, or if you spent $25,000 installing a custom solar PV system, you could deduct $6,500 from your taxes and so on.
+The Federal ITC also allows one year of rollover on that deduction, so if your federal taxes add up to less than that 26% deduction, you can save the remainder for use the next year.

 The State of Net Metering in California